 Still no. The same rules apply as before you were arrested.
 In the 1966 Supreme Court Case, Miranda v.
 Arizona, police questioned and obtained a confession from Miranda.
 Miranda was not provided the opportunity to ask for an attorney as the 6th Amendment requires, nor his 5th Amendment right to remain silent, in order to dispel the compulsion of a forced confession.
 The Supreme Court removed the confession evidence from the case, stating because the confession was obtained without Miranda given the opportunity to call an attorney, it was not admissible.
 As such, the Miranda Rights became a requirement of all law enforcement when arresting an individual.

-Your Miranda Right of ‘the right to remain silent’ takes affect when you inform the interrogating officer you wish to remain silent and are refusing to answer any questions.
-That officer must oblige you invoking your 5th Amendment rights and all questioning must cease immediately.
-The privilege of self-incrimination provides protection form answering any interrogation questions and incriminating yourself.
+Your Miranda Right of ‘the right to remain silent’ takes effect when you inform the interrogating officer you wish to remain silent and are refusing to answer any questions.
+That officer must oblige you to invoke your 5th Amendment rights and all questioning must cease immediately.
+The privilege of self-incrimination provides protection from answering any interrogation questions and incriminating yourself.

 Now the police aren’t talking to me, but I still am in an interrogation room.
 What do I do?